justinchoi001/liferay-learn-0/docs/commerce/2.x/en/user-guide/catalog/introduction-to-product-types.md

 **[Simple Product](../catalog/creating-a-simple-product.md)**: Any physical product for which inventory is tracked.

 **[Grouped Product](../catalog/creating-a-grouped-product.md)**: Two or more products from the catalog, packaged together to be sold as a single item.
-Grouped products are not tracked in inventory.
-Instead, the catalog tracks all of the products contained in the group individually.
+Grouped products are tracked in inventory.
 A grouped product can contain Simple Products, other Grouped Products, or Virtual Products.

-**[Virtual Products](../catalog/creating-a-virtual-product.md)**: A virtual product is any non-physical product.
-Typically, a virtual product’s inventory is not tracked.
-This may mean that the product is downloaded rather than shipped.
-Music files, electronic publications, services, and warranties can all be considered virtual goods.
+**[Virtual Products](../catalog/creating-a-virtual-product.md)**: A virtual product is **downloadable** product or has a set duration.
+Examples include music files, electronic publications, services, and warranties.
+Otherwise, use a Simple product type.

 ## Product Detail Reference